yunqi-li/Fairness-in-Predicting-Survival-Outcome/README.md

 # Fairness-in-Predicting-Survival-Outcome

 ## File Description
-- Algorithm1.jpg: The psuedo-code of our algorithm.
+- Algorithm1.jpg: The pseudo-code of our algorithm.
 - Experimental Setup: Details of our experiment settings.
 - "Effect of Min-max Fairness for TCGA Data.jpg" and "TCGA Results with Weighted Loss.jpg": Experimental results on TCGA dataset.